Women's Champions League round of 16 latest

 Article body

-Barcelona, Bayern München, Chelsea, holders Lyon, Rosengård and Wolfsburg are the first six teams into the UEFA Women's Champions League quarter-finals after the round of 16 second legs got under way.
+Manchester City won on Thursday to join Barcelona, Bayern München, Chelsea, holders Lyon, Rosengård and Wolfsburg in the UEFA Women's Champions League quarter-finals after two days of round of 16 second-leg action.

-Fiorentina host Manchester City on Thursday and Paris Saint-Germain visit Sparta Praha next Wednesday to complete the fixtures – and establish the lineup for the last eight on 23/24 March and 31 March/1 April.
-The draw for the quarter-finals onward is on Friday at 12:00 CET.
+Paris Saint-Germain take a 5-0 lead to Sparta Praha on Wednesday in the delayed tie with Lyon awaiting the winners in the quarter-finals.

 Wednesday 10 March